SRatna/realtime-client-server-issue-tracker/README.md

 ## Further improvements
 ### Data persistance
-Use `MongoDB` to save incoming stories.
+Use [MongoDB](https://www.mongodb.com/) to save incoming stories.
 Run a thread that removes the completed story from DB.
-Also auto populated the story queue with the incomplete stories if exists in the DB during application startup.
+Also auto populate the story queue with the incomplete stories if exists in the DB during application startup.

 ### Presentation
 Use [ChartJS](https://www.chartjs.org/) to plot bar charts of generated stories vs completed stories per second.
 Keep latest 20 of these stats.